matthodan/jekyll-asset-pipeline/README.md

 ## Contribute

-You can contribute to the JAPR by submitting a pull request [via GitHub](https://github.com/matthodan/japr).
-I have identified the following areas for improvement:
+You can contribute to the JAPR by submitting a pull request [via GitHub](https://github.com/kitsched/japr).
+There are a few areas that need improvement:

-- __Tests, tests, tests.__  I'm embarrassed to say that I didn't write a single test while building JAPR.
-This started as a hack for my blog and quickly grew into a library as I tweaked it to support my own needs.  **This project is now fully tested.**
+- __Tests, tests, tests.__  **This project is now almost fully tested.**
 - __Handle remote assets.__ Right now, JAPR does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
-Moshen's [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler) allows you to include remote assets, which I thought was pretty interesting.
-That said, I think it is generally better to keep remote assets separate so that they load asynchronously.  **After some thought, I've decided that this is not a priority.
-If you disagree, let me know.**
+Moshen's [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler) allows you to include remote assets, which is pretty interesting.
+That said, it is generally better to keep remote assets separate so that they load asynchronously.
 - __Successive preprocessing.__ Currently you can only preprocess a file once.
 It would be better if you could run an asset through multiple preprocessors before it gets compressed and bundled.  **As of v0.1.0, JAPR now supports successive preprocessing.**

-Feel free to message me on [Twitter](http://twitter.com/matthodan) or [Facebook](http://facebook.com/matthodan).
+If you have any ideas or you would like to see anything else improved please use the [issues section](https://github.com/kitsched/japr/issues).

 ## Community